gregory-ledenev/java-class-extension/doc/expressions.md

    For this reason, an exception will be thrown to prevent such situations.
 2. Although both `is` and `get` accessor methods are supported for `boolean` properties, it is recommended to always use `get` accessors for better performance and faster processing.
-3. Utility methods like `List.of(...)` may return objects of private internal classes whose properties could be inaccessible due to security restrictions.
-To resolve this issue, wrap such objects in well-known public classes like `ArrayList`.
-4. Index out-of-bounds access for arrays or lists will throw an exception rather than returning a default value like `null`
+3. Index out-of-bounds access for arrays or lists will throw an exception rather than returning a default value like `null`

 Next >> [Utilities](utilities.md)